 As humanity evolves, our old/existing models of organization may be inadequate for our new needs, aspirations and challenges.
 In “Reinventing Organizations”, Frederic Laloux introduces the concepts and practices of a new generation of organizations that have made the leap to operate in a more soulful, purposeful, and productive way, thus allowing people to do productive and meaningful work, develop their talents/potential and fulfill their calling.
-In this summary, we’ll give an overview of (a) how human organizational models have evolved and why we’re likely to be on the verge of another paradigm shift, (b) how several pioneer organizations have already made the leap to adopt new organizational models, and (c) the essential conditions needed to make this paradigm shift.
+In this Reinventing Organizations summary, you’ll learn (a) how human organizational models have evolved and why we’re likely to be on the verge of another paradigm shift, (b) how several pioneer organizations have already made the leap to adopt new organizational models, and (c) the essential conditions needed to make this paradigm shift.

 Modern organizations have powered mankind’s rapid progress in the last 2 centuries.
 Yet, people are now increasingly disillusioned by their work and concerned about the sustainability of mankind’s incessant growth.
 Einstein said that problems can’t be solved with the same level of consciousness that created them in the first place.
 To solve our current challenges, we must shift to a new level of consciousness and reinvent how we think/collaborate.